pyember/ember/docs/design/enhanced_jit_design_doc.md

 The implementation adheres to several key design principles:

-1. **SOLID**: Single responsibility, Open-closed, Liskov substitution, Interface segregation, Dependency inversion
+1. **SOLID**: SOLID adherence for modularity and extensibility.
+People should be able to add custom schedulers.
 2. **Minimalism**: Keep the API surface small and focused
-3. **Composability**: Enable building complex pipelines from simple components
+3. **Composability**: Enable building gnarly, complex pipelines from simple components
-4. **Pythonic**: Follow Python idioms and feel natural to Python developers
+4. **Pythonic**: Follow Python idioms and feel natural to Python developers with an ML research background
-5. **Progressive disclosure**: Easy for beginners, powerful for experts
+5. **Progressive disclosure**: Easy for beginners, whilst powerful for experts (tensegrity)

 ## Current Status